What are Micro websites

 Keyword Research (Keep It Simple)

-You don’t need a bloated tool to get started.
-Use a clean workflow to find easy opportunities and act on them quickly.
+Use a clean workflow to find easy opportunities and act quickly.

 1. Outline first: H2s = intent blocks; keep intros short.